-In educational contexts, "It is widely recognised that a child's emotional health and wellbeing influences their cognitive development and learning, as well as their physical and social health, and their mental wellbeing in adulthood" (Public Health England, 2015, p.
+In educational contexts and as detailed in Chapter 10 (OECD, 2021); "It is widely recognised that a child's emotional health and wellbeing influences their cognitive development and learning, as well as their physical and social health, and their mental wellbeing in adulthood" (Public Health England, 2015, p.
 4).
-Physical activity creates a friendly school climate where students are less aggressive and experience fewer discipline problems (Public Health England, 2014; Queensland Government, 2003), reducing the likelihood of students being involved in anti-social behaviour (Clea, McNeely, Nonnemaker, & Blum, 2002; Kerr, 1996; Public Health England, 2014; Stead & Neville, 2010; Trudeau & Shephard, 2008) and decrease the levels of vandalism, mischief, petty crime and negative behaviour (Norrie & Mustard, 1999).
+Physical activity creates a friendly school climate where students are less aggressive and experience fewer discipline problems (Public Health England, 2014; Queensland Government, 2003); reducing the likelihood of students being involved in anti-social behaviour (Clea et al., 2002; Kerr, 1996; Public Health England, 2014; Stead & Neville, 2010; Trudeau & Shephard, 2008) and decrease the levels of vandalism, mischief, petty crime and negative behavior (Norrie & Mustard, 1999).

-This directly relates to students sense of belonging within school; how much students feel respected, accepted and supported by the school community (Pedler, 2018).
+This directly relates to students' sense of belonging within school; how much students feel respected, accepted and supported by the school community (Pedler, 2018).
 "Sense of belonging has been shown to be an important schooling outcome in its own right, and for some students, is indicative of educational success and long-term health and well-being" (ACER, 2018, p.
-12; OECD, 2004).
-Research evidences that students from Australian metropolitan schools have significantly greater sense of belonging than students from provincial schools and remote schools (Australian Council for Educational Research (ACER),
+12; OECD, 2004, 2021).
+Research evidences that students from Australian metropolitan schools have significantly greater sense of belonging than students from provincial schools and remote schools (p. iii <https://research.acer.edu.au/cgi/viewcontent.cgi?article=1031&context=ozpisa>

-2018, p. iii, <https://research.acer.edu.au/cgi/viewcontent.cgi?article=1031&context=ozpisa>)

 A longitudinal study conducted in Finland found that teachers play a pertinent role in nurturing students' sense of belonging.
-More so, if a student considers their teacher to be caring and accepting, they're more likely to adopt the teacher's academic and social value.
+More so, if a student considers their teacher to be caring and accepting (Learning Values role model), they're more likely to adopt the teacher's academic and social value.
 Approaches to teaching that foster belonging include:

-- prioritising high-quality teacher-student relationships - creating a supportive and caring learning environment - offering emotional support to students - being sensitive to students' needs and emotions - showing interest in students - trying to understand students' point of view - respectful and fair treatment - fostering positive peer relationships and mutual respect among classmates to establish a sense of community - positive classroom management (Ulmanen, Soini, Pietarinen, & Pyhältö, 2016).
+- prioritising high-quality teacher-student relationships - creating a supportive and caring learning environment - offering emotional support to students

+- being sensitive to students' needs and emotions - showing interest in students - trying to understand students' point of view - respectful and fair treatment - fostering positive peer relationships and mutual respect among classmates to establish a sense of community - positive classroom management (Ulmanen et al., 2016).

-Other significant approaches include giving students a voice, working with community partners to meet students' needs, student participation in extracurricular activities and developing a culture of high standards and behaviours across the whole school (NSW Department of Education and Communities, 2015).
+Other significant approaches include giving students a voice, working with community partners to meet students' needs, student participation in extracurricular activities, and developing a culture of high standards and behaviours across the whole school (NSW Department for Education and Communities, 2015).
 Hence, "prioritising belonging within school culture is essential.
 If done effectively, educators can support students' emotional and social development and enhance their motivation, effort and achievement" (Pedler, 2018).

-Numerous researchers and educators around the world advise that Social and Emotional Learning (SEL), which is embedded in the HPE curriculum, should be addressed as an essential aspect of children's formal education from the beginning of school, as it provides a strong foundation for healthy development.
+Numerous researchers and educators around the world advise that SEL, which is embedded in the HPE curriculum and wellbeing (directly related to Learning Values), should be addressed as an essential aspect of children's formal education from the beginning of school, as it provides a strong foundation for healthy development.